SmarterApp/TDS_THSSAdapterStub/README.md

 To change the score or to program custom scoring logic, look at TestController.cs for the method `ProcessScoreRequest` and the line `assignment.ScoreData`.
 The XML string value saved into `assignment.ScoreData` contains the score.
+However, it's recommended to preserve the feature of scoring all items with a score of zero as
+IRP might expect those items to have those scores in the future.

 Deployment/Installation
 -----------------------